 - 1 tbsp of sugar

 The American-style teriyaki sauce requires some grated garlic and ginger which improve the smell of teriyaki.
-Mixing the 3 basic ingredients is the simplest way to make teriyaki sauce homemade easy.
-You can adjust the amount of sugar to the level of your taste.
+Mixing these 3 basic ingredients is the simplest way to make teriyaki sauce homemade easy and quick.
+You can adjust the amount of sugar to the level of your taste and don't forget to do so with water when you want it to be thicker or thinner.
 Below is how is teriyaki made step-by-step:

 - 1Stir the soy sauce, mirin/sake/vinegar, sugar together in the heated saucepan.
 You should add each ingredient one after another, soy sauce then sugar then mirin/ sake/ vinegar.
 You can add 1-2 tbsp of water if you don’t want to sauce to get too thick.